junxit/us-congress-bills-117/bill.md

 # H.R.
 1286

-> To establish in the States of North Carolina and South Carolina the Southern Campaign of the Revolution National Heritage Corridor, and for other purposes.
+> To establish the Southern Campaign of the Revolution National Heritage Corridor, and for other purposes.

 ## § 1.
 Short title